Hoegaarden Logo

 This company is located in the heart of Belgium, producing one of the world’s most unique wheat beers.
 Its refreshing, distinctive, hazy appearance stands out in a glass.
 Beer enthusiasts worldwide appreciate this variety for the delicate sweetness of orange peel and coriander, complemented by light spice notes.
 This balance creates a refined and approachable flavor profile.
 Every sip of this beer tells the story of Belgian brewing.
 This craft was on the verge of disappearing until it was revived, transforming from a local specialty into a globally renowned brand, now part of the AB InBev family.

 Business went uphill; therefore, to expand the sites, the entrepreneur bought the building of a former lemonade factory.
-But in 1985, there was a fire that destroyed almost everything.
-Then the largest Belgian brewing company Interbrew came to the aid of Celis: it allocated funds for the restoration of production.
+But in 1985, a fire destroyed almost everything.
+Then the largest Belgian brewing company, Interbrew, came to Celis’s aid by allocating funds to restore production.

-However, later the owner realized that the money was provided for selfish reasons: Interbrew began to demand that he change the beer recipe and switch to the varieties that it offers.
-The owner refused and sold her his entire business, and with the money he received, he moved to the United States.
-There, his daughter and her husband took up the production of the original beer.
+However, later the owner realized that the money had been provided for selfish reasons: Interbrew began demanding that he change the beer recipe and switch to the varieties it offered.
+The owner refused and sold her his entire business, and with the proceeds, he moved to the United States.
+There, his daughter and her husband resumed production of the original beer.

-The misunderstandings associated with two types of the same drink, brewed in the United States at the Celis plant in Austin, Texas, and in Belgium in the village of Hoegaarden, did not last long.
+The misunderstandings about two types of the same drink, brewed in the United States at the Celis plant in Austin, Texas, and in Belgium, in the village of Hoegaarden, did not last long.
 In 1989, the Belgian brewery was bought by Interbrew.
-She then merged with AmBev and created a new entity called InBev, which now owns the brand.
+She then merged with AmBev to create a new entity, InBev, which now owns the brand.
 She refused to change the recipe for unfiltered white beer under pressure from the local population, who staged protests.

 The beer brand’s logo consists of the name written in large Gothic type.
-White letters are formed thanks to the wide blue edging, visible even in the gaps.
-Above it are two symbols – pentagonal shields with roundings at the bottom, shaped like coats of arms.
+White letters are formed by the wide blue edging, which is visible even in the gaps.
+Above it are two symbols: pentagonal shields with rounded bottoms, shaped like coats of arms.
 But still, they are not because they have nothing to do with heraldic signs.
 These are the attributes of the brewing process and the episcopal dignity in honor of the monks who once produced beer.
-They are painted in light gold color.
+They are painted in a light gold color.

 The far icon shows a hand holding a perforated spatula.
 It was used to stir the wort in ancient times – a thick slurry consisting of malt brewed in hot water.
 Brewers manually “shoveled” the fermenting viscous substance.
 The work was hard, so the shoulder blade remained a reminder of those distant times.

-Another hand is depicted on the near shield, but this time with a staff with a rounded upper part.
-This is a patronage symbol of Bishopric of Liege.
+Another hand is depicted on the near shield, this time holding a staff with a rounded upper end.
+This is a patronage symbol of the Bishopric of Liege.
 The staff has a spiral tip with two small branches.
 He says that the clergyman is a “pastor” for his population (previously, the bishop was the head of the entire state), and he especially favored the brewers.
-Therefore, the hand of a representative of a high Catholic rank is visible on the icon.
+Therefore, the hand of a high-ranking Catholic is visible on the icon.

 Font and Colors

 The inscription in the Hoegaarden logo is typed in a typeface called AurelisADFNo2Std-Regular.
 This is a sans-serif gothic style, but with small points at the ends of the letters “H,” “g,” “d,” and “r.”
-The corporate palette at all times consisted of a combination of blue and yellow.
+The corporate palette has always consisted of blue and yellow.
 They personify water and grain (wheat, barley, oatmeal), which is the basis of a unique drink.